dogweather/python-enum-import-issue/README.md

 ---

-The issue seems to be when a module (here, `db.py`) is imported in different ways such as absolute vs. relative.
+The issue seems to be when a module (here, `db.py`) is imported in different ways.
 Python seems to consider these different modules.
 [This S.O. post](https://stackoverflow.com/questions/40371360/imported-enum-class-is-not-comparing-equal-to-itself/40371452) seems to be right.

 ## The three files in the demo